Police commissioner: India

 Police Commissioner of Pune, India, in 2010: Her insignia indicates her rank of Director General of Police or Additional Director General of Police.

 In India, the office of the Commissioner of Police exists in cities and urban areas where the commissionerate system has been introduced by state governments.
-A Commissioner of Police serves as the head of the metropolitan or city police force.
-The rank of the officer holding this position varies by jurisdiction: Directors General of Police (DGP) or Additional Directors General of Police (ADGP) head large metropolitan forces, Inspectors General of Police (IGP) may be in charge of medium-sized cities, while Deputy Inspectors General of Police (DIG) or Superintendents of Police (SP) can head commissionerates in smaller cities.
+A Commissioner of Police serves as the head of the metropolitan or city police force, and the rank of the officer holding this position varies by jurisdiction: Directors General of Police (DGP) or Additional Directors General of Police (ADGP) head large metropolitan forces, Inspectors General of Police (IGP) may be in charge of medium-sized cities, while Deputy Inspectors General of Police (DIG) or Superintendents of Police (SP) can head commissionerates in smaller cities.

 Compared with the superintendent of police system in districts, Commissioners of Police are often vested with magisterial powers under state law.
 These may include the authority to impose prohibitory orders, regulate arms licences, grant permissions for public gatherings, and take preventive or emergency measures to maintain public order.
 In the district policing system, such powers are usually exercised by the District Magistrate (DM).
 The extent of authority of a Commissioner of Police varies across states, as the commissionerate system is established by individual state legislations.